Pasta with Ham and Peas

 MONDAY

-Lunch egg salad sandwich, carrot sticks
+Lunch cheese sandwich, carrot sticks

 TUESDAY